Shin Godzilla (character)

-It is an ever-evolving lifeform that was mutated by radioactive waste dumped by the United States in the Tokyo Bay in the late-1950s.
-Now capable of spontaneously adapting to different situations, this Giant Unidentified Lifeform came ashore in Tokyo, in 2016 and immediately caused havoc, with all of the weapons set off by the Japanese Self Defense Force (JSDF) and the United States Air Force (USAF), having no effect on it.
-It was finally defeated by a complex plan orchestrated by government official Rando Yaguchi, but still could not be killed and remained a potential threat as it stood frozen in the ruins of Tokyo.
+He is an ever-evolving lifeform that was mutated by radioactive waste dumped by the United States in the Tokyo Bay in the late-1950s.
+Now capable of spontaneously adapting to different situations, this Giant Unidentified Lifeform came ashore in Tokyo, in 2016 and immediately caused havoc, with all of the weapons set off by the Japanese Self Defense Force (JSDF) and the United States Air Force (USAF), having no effect on him.
+He was finally defeated by a complex plan orchestrated by government official Rando Yaguchi, but still could not be killed and remained a potential threat as he stood frozen in the ruins of Tokyo.

-While the character is never referred to as "Shin Godzilla" in the film, only in the title of the movie, the name is reflected in official merchandise; the character is referred to by both the katakana "Gojira" and its English translation "Godzilla" interchangeably in the film.
+While the character is never referred to as "Shin Godzilla" in the film, the name given to the character was a result of the official merchandise reflecting on the character, following the film's release in 2016.
+But the character is referred to by both the katakana "Gojira" and its English translation "Godzilla" interchangeably in the film.

-As a result of Toho confirming a sequel to the film, Shin is expected to come back for the sequel.

 Overview

 Development

 Shin Godzilla's various forms were done through CGI, while the fourth form was also portrayed via motion capture by actor Mansai Nomura.
 A bluescreen prop of Shin Godzilla's second form was made for a shot against two miniature buildings for the Kamata attack.
 An animatronic puppet of Shin Godzilla's upper body was created for close-up shots of Shin's fourth form, but this puppet went unused, its existence was only revealed when several photos and a single video were leaked online.

-The only practical asset for the film, was a prop of Shin Godzilla's tail, sculpted by Takayuki Takeya, which was depicting Shin's 5th form splitting off from the tail, photos of the prop revealed human jaws within the tail.
+The only practical asset used in the finished film was a prop of Shin Godzilla's tail, sculpted by Takayuki Takeya, which was depicting Shin's 5th form splitting off from the tail, photos of the prop revealed human jaws within the tail.